6 Hours / 6 CEs

 • Intended Audience

-This training is intended for psychologists who specialize in forensic psychology, particularly those involved in the assessment and reporting of mental health diagnoses for legal or court-related purposes.
-It is designed for professionals seeking to enhance their expertise in psychological evaluation and legal report writing.
+This training is intended for psychologists and mental health professionals specializing in forensic psychology, with a focus on the assessment and reporting of mental health diagnoses for legal or court-related purposes.
+It is designed for those seeking to enhance their expertise in psychological evaluation and legal report writing for courts and other legal entities.

 • Experience Level

-• Beginner: Participants new to forensic psychological assessment or recent changes in the DSM-5, seeking foundational knowledge of diagnostic revisions and their implications for forensic work.
+• Beginner: Participants are new to the DSM-5 or forensic psychological assessment and seek foundational knowledge of recent diagnostic changes and their implications for forensic work.

 • Practice Setting